Andy Marte: Korean League

 Marte spent the 2015 and 2016 seasons with the KT Wiz of the KBO League.

 Death

-Marte was killed in a car crash in the Dominican Republic on January 22, 2017.
+Marte was killed when his car crashed into a house, between San Francisco de Macorís and Pimentel, in the Dominican Republic on January 22, 2017.
 He was 33, and left behind four sons.
-Between San Francisco de Macorís and Pimentel, Marte had crashed into a house.
 Marte, who in the Dominican Republic was a team member of the Águilas Cibaeñas, died the same day as Yordano Ventura, who died in a separate car crash in the Dominican Republic at the age of 25.